– – the blog

-This is that blog.
-Well, not this one exactly.
-That blog was called The Pharisee’s Daughter (the title alone should give you some indication of my inner churning).
+That blog was called The Pharisee’s Daughter (the title alone should give you some indication of my inner churnings).
 I wrote there daily for a few months, then after it had served its purpose, I shut it down and created another blog I named Outlook.

 I became “the girl with a ‘fro” and moved my blog to this new location.

-At the end of 2010 I decided to hit pause on it all.
+At the end of 2010 I decided to hit pause on blogging.
 I was physically exhausted (I’d recently had my 5th child), mentally and emotionally exhausted (due to the intense stuff STILL going on with my extended family), and spiritually hungry for more of God.